2b-t/LB-t/doc/Docker.md

 $ sudo docker-compose exec lbt_docker sh
 ```

 Now you can work inside the Docker as if it was your own machine.
-Later it is discussed how one can use Visual Studio Code as an IDE and not having to launch the Docker from the console.
+In the following paragraphs it is discussed how one can use [Visual Studio Code](https://code.visualstudio.com/) as an IDE in order to have a more convenient access.
 Advantages of Docker compared to an installation on the host system are discussed in more detail [here](https://hentsu.com/docker-containers-top-7-benefits/).

 ### 2.1 Graphic user interfaces inside the Docker

 Docker was actually not designed to be used with a graphic user interface.
-There are several workarounds for this, most of them mount relevant X11 folders from the host system into the Docker.
+There are several workarounds for this on Linux operating systems, most of them mount relevant X11 folders from the host system into the Docker.
 In our case this is achieved by a corresponding Docker Compose file `docker-compose-gui.yml` that [extends](https://docs.docker.com/compose/extends/) the basic `docker-compose.yml` file.

 Before launching it one has to allow the user to access the X server from within the Docker with